CABOMETYX Hispanic female patient portrayal

 CABOMETYX Fatigue icon

-You may also hear your doctor call HFS palmar-plantar erythrodysesthesia syndrome (PPES).
+You may also hear your doctor call HFSR palmar-plantar erythrodysesthesia syndrome (PPES).

 CABOMETYX Phone icon